Yuanyuan4666/draft-yang-dhcp-extension/draft-yang-dhcp-extension.md

 This document defines the following roles:

 **Master Device**:
 : The network element that hosts and executes the LLM to perform configuration and network troubleshooting inference, which operates as the DHCP Server.
-Master devices could be a core switch or gateway equipped with hardware neural processing units.
+A master device could be a core switch or a gateway equipped with hardware neural processing units.

 **Client Device**:
 : The network element that delegates heavy text and logic processing to the Master Device due to hardware cost and power limits, which operates as lightweight DHCP Client.
 Client Device could be an aggregation switch, access switch, or a Wi-Fi Access Point (distributive deployed).